To expose voice clips to the engine, store them under

 In order for the auto voicing system to play corresponding audio clips when printing those lines, the clips should be placed under

-Resources/Naninovel/Voice/Script001 folder and have the following names:
+Resources/Naninovel/Voice/Script001 folder (or registered with addressable system) and have the following names:

 |Text||Voice Clip Name|